Edgecumbe flood two years on: Loneliness, trauma and hope

 Edgecumbe, nestled between Whakatāne to the east and Maketū to the west, has one supermarket, which has not reopened since the flood.

-Most people now travel to Whakatāne, about 20m away, to do their food shopping.
+Most people now travel to Whakatāne, about 20km away, to do their food shopping.

 But, as more than one person points out, the town has a high elderly population, many who can't or don't drive and some don't always have the financial means or ability to travel.